Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Results

-Figure \ref{bs} shows the band structures enlarged around the Fermi energy $E_F$ for the GGA, GGA+SOC(${\bf N}\|\hat{z}$), and GGA+SOC(${\bf N}\|\hat{z}$)+U with $U_{eff}=0.5$ eV.
+Figure \ref{bs} shows the band structures enlarged around $E_F$ for the GGA, GGA+SOC(${\bf N}\|\hat{z}$), and GGA+SOC(${\bf N}\|\hat{z}$)+U with $U_{eff}=0.5$ eV.
 In contrast to our previous results of the local spin density approximation (LSDA) \cite{nooKU}, pure GGA opens a gap $E_g$ of 150 meV for the AFM state without a help of $U$.
 It is rare for these two approaches, the GGA and the LSDA, to show opposite results regarding whether a system is metallic or insulating.
 The reason is unclear, but highlights yet another peculiarity of \noo.
 Moreover, including SOC a small negative indirect gap around 50 meV appears between the $R$ and $T$ points in the middle panel of Fig. \ref{bs}, although the valence and conduction bands remain disjoint.
 After this, inclusion of a small on-site Coulomb repulsion is sufficient to re-open a gap.
 At $U_{eff}=0.5$ eV, our calculated gaps are 29, 2, 70 (in units of meV) for ${\bf N}\|\hat{x}$, $\|\hat{y}$, and $\|\hat{z}$, respectively.
 For the easy axis ${\bf N}\|\hat{z}$, the energy gap is consistent with the experimental value of 60--100 meV.
+At $U_{eff}=1 (2)$ eV, the energy gap is about 0.2 (0.5) eV, at least twice larger than the experimental value.
 Thus, now we will focus on the results obtained from GGA+SOC(${\bf N}\|\hat{z}$)+U at $U_{eff}=0.5$ eV, unless mentioned otherwise.
 Considering a Hund's integral $J_H\approx 0.5$ eV typical for osmates \cite{nooKU}, this $U_{eff}$ corresponds to the Hubbard $U\approx1$ eV, around half of that indicated by previous DFT calculations \cite{savrasov,nooKU,antonov2022,johannes2023}.

 In the band structure plots enlarged in the --1 eV to 1 eV in Fig. \ref{bs}, there is band sticking along certain symmetry lines.
 Bands ``stick together'' at the top of the BZ, along the $Z-U-R-T-Z$ line, a common feature of non-symmorphic crystals \cite{jeong}.
 However, bands also stick together along the $X-S-Y$ line in the basal plane, due to the second non-symmorphic group generator.